nion-software/nionswift-instrumentation-kit/docs/extensions.rst

 ..
 TODO: Document camera modules.

-If the camera device features sets `has_processing_channel` to `True`, then the camera control bar displays a checkbox to decide whether it is showing the original raw data or the processed data.
+If the camera device features sets `has_processed_channel` to `True`, then the camera control bar displays a checkbox to decide whether it is showing the original raw data or the processed data.

 The camera device acquires images and returns data in a data element.